Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

-We show the resulting outflow rate profiles on the left-hand panel of Fig.~\ref{fig_outflowrate} for simulation UVIR-4e47 at various times.
+We show the resulting outflow rate profiles on the left-hand panel of Fig.~\ref{fig_outflowrate} for simulation UVIR-4e47 at various times, using solid lines for the velocity threshold of $300 \, \rm km \, s^{-1}$ and dashed lines for $500 \, \rm km \, s^{-1}$.
 We focus on the first $17 \, \rm Myr$ of outflow evolution, in the regime in which our simulations are least sensitive to the assumption of long quasar lifetimes and constant dust-to-gas ratio\footnote{We recall that both the simulation performed with a variable quasar lightcurve and with a temperature cut-off for the dust opacity yield similar results during the first few Myr.}.